 Many people have read little about commodities investing since the 1997 collapse of Bre-X Minerals.
 But the junior mining industry has changed, and opportunities for investors abound.

-The Bre-X Minerals scandal was something of a wake-up call for those involved in the junior mining market.
-Thousands of investors all over the world lost billions of dollars in the aftermath of the event, and the entire junior mining space was painted in a negative light.
+The Bre-X Minerals scandal was something of a wakeup call for those involved in junior mining stocks.
+Thousands of investors all over the world lost billions of dollars in the aftermath of the event, and the entire small-cap space was painted in a negative light.